 Short-term deposits | | | | | | | |

-The gross unrealized gains and losses related to these short-term investments was due primarily to changes in interest rates.
-Available for sale debt securities with an amortized cost basis in excess of estimated fair value are assessed using the Current Expected Credit losses model to determine what portion of that difference, if any, is caused by expected credit losses.
-Expected credit losses on available for sale debt securities are recognized in financial income (expenses), net on the consolidated statements of operations.
-As of September 30, 2022 and December 31, 2021, the Company did not recognize an allowance for credit losses on available for sale marketable securities.
+The gross unrealized gains and losses related to these investments were due primarily to changes in interest rates.
+Available for sale debt securities with an amortized cost basis in excess of estimated fair value are assessed using the credit losses model for marketable securities to determine what portion of that difference, if any, is caused by expected credit losses.
+Expected credit losses on available for sale debt securities are recognized in financial income, net on the condensed consolidated statements of operations.
+As of September 30, 2023 and December 31, 2022, the Company did not recognize an allowance for credit losses on available for sale marketable securities.

 | | | | | |